 Frequently asked questions

-Yes, vegan cranberry sauce can be made ahead of time and frozen.
+Yes, the cranberry sauce can be made ahead of time and frozen.
 Cool the sauce completely before storing it in a freezer-safe container for up to 3 months in the freezer.

 This vegan cranberry-orange sauce can be served warm or cold.
 Serve it whichever way you prefer.
 If you prefer it chilled, make it in advance to chill in the refrigerator.

-If you prefer it warm, it can still be made in advance and warmed up on the stovetop or in the microwave.
+If you prefer it warm, it can still be made in advance.
+Warm the cranberry sauce on the stovetop or in the microwave.
+If it becomes too thick, add a splash of water to thin it out.

 Rinse the cranberries and pick out any of the badly bruised or squishy ones.
-Add the cranberries, orange juice, orange zest, water, maple syrup, and cinnamon to a pot.
+Add the cranberries, orange juice, orange zest, water, maple syrup, and cinnamon to a medium saucepan.

 Bring to a boil, then lower to a simmer and cook uncovered for about 15-20 minutes.
 Stir occasionally so nothing burns on the bottom of the pot.

 The berries will pop and the sauce will thicken.
 Usually, all of the berries won’t pop, the consistency is up to you.
 If you prefer some whole, leave some whole.
-If not use the back of a wooden spoon and carefully press the unpopped berries up against the side of the pot.
+If not, use the back of a wooden spoon and carefully press the unpopped berries against the side of the pot.
+A potato masher also works well to mash the cranberries.

-The vegan cranberry-orange sauce can be stored covered in the refrigerator for up to a week.
-It can also be frozen for 2-3 months, and thaw overnight in the refrigerator when ready to use.
+The vegan cranberry-orange sauce can be stored in an airtight container in the refrigerator for up to a week.
+It can also be frozen for 2-3 months.
+Thaw overnight in the fridge when ready to use.

 Vegan holiday recipes